zarstensen/obsidian-obsimat-plugin/README.md

 ## Installing

-Download the plugin zip file from the [latest release](https://github.com/zarstensen/obsidian-obsimat-plugin/releases/latest), and extract it to your vault's plugin folder, commonly located at `.obsidian/plugins`, relative to your vault's path.
+Download the plugin zip file from the [latest release](https://github.com/zarstensen/obsidian-latex-math/releases/latest), and extract it to your vault's plugin folder, commonly located at `.obsidian/plugins`, relative to your vault's path.

 ### Linux

 If you receive an error upon plugin load on Linux, you might need to give execute permissions to the `SympyClient` file located in the plugin's installation directory.

-If this file is not present, please restart obsidian with the Obsimat plugin enabled.
-Obsimat should then download the file automatically.
+If this file is not present, please restart obsidian with the **Latex Math** plugin enabled.
+The file should then be downloaded automatically.

-Perform the following commands inside the Obsimat installation directory, to give `SympyClient` the necessary permissions:
+Perform the following commands inside the **Latex Math** installation directory, to give `SympyClient` the necessary permissions:

 - (Optional) Check execution permissions of `SympyClient`: